-Read a Valentine's Read a Have your Find things Count to Lincoln's Birthday book that Day book about child invite a around the 100. feelings. friend over to house that (observed) talks about emotions. begin with play. the sound of the letter "M." Red week: Washington's Play musical Library Day!
-Use a spoon Look outside Play a board look for Birthday game or card chairs. and bowl to and talk Ask your things that game with tap out the about what librarian to Presidents are red this your child. beat to your you see. recommend Dav week. favorite song. new (observed) children's music.

-Remember to check with your school for kindergarten registration dates.

-Make puppets out of paper bags or socks and act out a fun activity.
+Sing the Read a Read a Lincoln's Have your Valentine's Count to Day ABC song. book that book about Birthday child invite a 100. talks about feelings. (observed) friend over to emotions. play.
+Red week: Washington's 18 Play musical 19 Library Day!
+Play a board 20 Use a spoon Look outside 16 look for Birthday game or card chairs. and bowl to and talk Ask your things that game with tap out the about what librarian to Presidents are red this your child. beat to your you see. recommend Day week. favorite song. new (observed) children's music.
+Remember 23 Make 25 Count all the 26 Find things 27 Ramadan 28 24 doors and around the to check puppets out begins at with your windows in house that sundown of paper bags school for your home. begin with or socks and kindergarten the sound of act out a fun READ. registration the letter activity.
+"M." dates.
+TALK. \(\frac{1}{2}\) Every Day!

-- $\bullet$ $\it This$ $\it Makes$ $\it Me$ $\it Happy$ by Courtney Carbone, Illustrations by Hilli Kushnir

-- Why? by Laura Vaccaro Seeger

-- Talking Is Not My Thing by Rose Robbins

-- Grumpy Pants by Claire Messer

-- You Matter by Christian Robinson

-- What Will You Be? by Yamile Saied Méndez, Illustrations by Kate Alizadeh

-- Wild Feelings by David Milgrim

-- $\bullet$ $\it The Many Colors of Harpreet Singh$ by Supriya Kelkar, Illustrations by Alea Marley

-- $\bullet$ $Don't\ Hug\ Doug\ (He\ Doesn't\ Like\ It)$ by Carrie Finison, Illustrations by Daniel Wiseman
+- Peaceful Me by Sandra V. Feder, Illustrations by Rahele Jomepour Bell - Clovis Keeps His Cool by Katelyn Aronson, Illustrations by Eve Farb - Talking Is Not My Thing by Rose Robbins - Out of a Jar by Deborah Marcero - You Matter by Christian Robinson - What Will You Be? by Yamile Saied Méndez, Illustrations by Kate Alizadeh - Wild Feelings by David Milgrim - The Many Colors of Harpreet Singh by Supriya Kelkar, Illustrations by Alea Marley - Don't Hug Doug (He Doesn't Like It) by Carrie Finison, Illustrations by Daniel Wiseman